nadaa/nadaa.github.io/_posts/2018-07-31-docker-part2.markdown

 Way to go, this was your first Docker container, I hope you find it useful.
 If not, please let me know how to improve it further.
-The next article will focus on configuring Dockerfile, working with multiple containers and networking.
+The next article will focus on configuring Dockerfile, working with multiple containers, and networking.